www.scantips.com

 Getting this special case out of the way first, this black image shows the general result of a Full frame body incorrectly using a lens designed to only cover a smaller 1.5x cropped sensor size, which is a different lens, but this representation assumes it is the same numerical focal length.
 Zooming a lens wide possibly might make the circle size a bit larger, but this is the general idea.
 The full frame lens can be used on the cropped body without issue (if it will mount), then only the central area is used.
 But the lens designed for a cropped body will also crop on the full frame body.
 My full frame Nikon has a option for this use to crop that image smaller (to fit the blue frame), but that retains only 45% of the megapixels (if 1.5x).

 Anyway, here we go, general usage showing those red and blue marked crop areas above that will appear this way.
-Note that this is only a 1.5x crop factor.
+Note that this is only a 1.5x Crop Factor.

 Full frame image